 Negative decision and temporary admission

 In a second step – after declining refugee status –, the SEM examines whether your “removal” is lawful, reasonable and possible.
 If it is not, you will be temporarily admitted to remain in Switzerland and receive an “F” permit.
 An “F” permit entitles you to work but only with the permission of the cantonal Migration office.
-Please note that you need to ask for permission to move to another canton unless you have relatives there the Canton you want to move to being deciding.
+Please note that you need to ask for permission to move to another canton unless you have relatives in the Canton you want to move to being deciding.
 You cannot do family reunification from another country for the first 3 years, and you cannot profit from any integration help, language courses included.
 You have the right to work if your employer can proof that they did not find any Swiss national or other foreigner with a better permit to do that work.
 We made the experience that it is difficult to get a job with an F-permit.
 With an F-permit you are not allowed to travel to your country of origin, otherwise you would lose the permit.
 If you want to travel, the Cantonal Migration Office can issue a travel permit in exceptional circumstances.
 Also, if you apply for asylum in another country, you can also lose your F-permit.

 Second Asylum requests